george-hawkins/micropython-wifi-setup/NOTES.md

 ---

+To test the timeout logic that expires sockets try:

+    $ telnet $ADDR 80

+Just leave it there or paste in e.g. just the first line of a request:

+    GET / HTTP/1.1

+Within 2 seconds (the time configured via `SlimConfig.timeout_sec`) the server will drop the connection.

+---

 It's not currently possible to report why connecting to an access point fails, e.g. an invalid password.

 For more details, see my MicroPython [forum post](https://forum.micropython.org/viewtopic.php?t=7942) about how `WLAN.status()` currently works.